tp-sh/GDPR_privacy_policies/README.md

 Type1 to Type6 only have training code as testing is performed simultaneously.

 Type7 to Type12 have both training and testing code as they use a multi-neural network as a classifier.
-Run the training code first, select the best classifier, and then evaluate it by running the testing code.
+Run the training code first, select the best checkpoint, and then evaluate it by running the testing code.

 ## Citation